 Ans.
 In the Montessori education system, the children learn at their own pace and follow their individual interest.
 Each child is valued as a unique individual.
 The environment is flexible and the child can take active participation in the learning process.
 This education system encourages self-discipline and development of academic, social, intellectual, practical and life skills.

 In the traditional education system, the children are taught in group formats.
 Same educational concepts are taught to all the children and a set curriculum is followed.
 The traditional classrooms are teacher-led where children listen passively.
 The main emphasis is on intellectual development and the activities are teacher-centered.

 - Why don’t Montessori schools have textbooks, homework or grades?

 Ans.
 The Montessori education system is about encouraging the child to be internally motivated.
 The schools, that follow the Montessori method of education, see textbooks and grades as limiting.
 The children are taught through manipulating objects, colour, movement, comparing, matching and researching.
 The learning process is practical so that the children don’t rely on textbooks for information.
 Grades are omitted in the Montessori education because the aim is to have a complete understanding of a concept, rather than simply passing the test.

-Being a parent to a toddler is a daunting task, especially when it comes to education.
-Montessori education will help your child explore his/her full potential and guide him/her to develop personally, socially, academically, and spiritually.
+Parenting a toddler can be daunting, especially when it comes to education.
+A Montessori education will help your child explore their full potential and guide them to develop personally, socially, academically, and spiritually.
 At Trillium School, we are committed to providing a high-quality Montessori education that prepares our students for success in all areas of their lives.
 For more information, contact us today.